AmberC0209/PaddleX/docs/module_usage/tutorials/ocr_modules/text_recognition.en.md

     </tr>
 </table>

-**Note: The evaluation set for the above accuracy metrics is the [OCR End-to-End Recognition Task of the PaddleOCR Algorithm Model Challenge - Track 1](https://aistudio.baidu.com/competition/detail/1131/0/introduction) A-rank.
+<b>Note: The evaluation set for the above accuracy metrics is the [OCR End-to-End Recognition Task of the PaddleOCR Algorithm Model Challenge - Track 1](https://aistudio.baidu.com/competition/detail/1131/0/introduction) A-rank.
 GPU inference time for all models is based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
+CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 <table>
   <tr>